rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 >>> fcat.GetEntryDescription(obl[-5])
 'c<-X>ccc(N)cc'

-or we can find the fragments that distinguish one molecule from another:
+or we can find the fragments that distinguish one molecule from
+another:

 >>> combinedFp=fp&(fp^fp2) # can be more efficent than fp&(!fp2)
 >>> obl = list(combinedFp.GetOnBits())
 >>> fcat.GetEntryDescription(obl[-1])
 'cccc(N)cc'

-Or we can use the bit ranking functionality from the ML.InfoTheory module to identify fragments that distinguish actives from inactives:
+Or we can use the bit ranking functionality from the :api:`rdkit.ML.InfoTheory.rdInfoTheory.InfoBitRanker` class to identify fragments that distinguish actives from inactives:

 >>> suppl = Chem.SDMolSupplier('data/bzr.sdf')
 >>> sdms = [x for x in suppl]